 Except as noted in this topic, you can also use the Logging Assistant (in the NetBackup Administration Console) to configure VxMS logging.
-For details on the Logging Assistant, see the NetBackup Administrator's Guide, Volume I.

 Note: VxMS logging may require significant resources on the VMware backup host.

 VxMS logging on a Linux backup host